12 Different Types of Squirrels in the US

 The silver-gray fur of the western gray squirrel is darker on the back and lighter on the belly.

-They’re significantly larger than their eastern siblings, weighing 1.5-2.2 pounds and reaching a total length of up to 24 inches, including their luxuriant tail.
+They’re significantly larger than their eastern siblings, weighing 1.5-2.2 pounds and reaching up to 24 inches, including their luxuriant tail.

-The Western Grey Squirrel is native to the western United States, where it lives in mixed coniferous and hardwood forests and oak woodlands.
+The Western Grey Squirrel is native to the western United States, living in mixed coniferous and hardwood forests and oak woodlands.

 They are particularly fond of oak, pine, and Douglas-fir trees, which provide shelter and food.